 Last but definitely not least, a high level of layoffs and resignations is expensive and can have a serious impact on your bottom line.

 Break Down in Productivity

 Hotels, like most businesses, rely on their human resources departments to hire just the right number of staff necessary to efficiently run the premises.
 If employee separations reach a critical level, it can cause a serious breakdown in productivity.
-Remaining staff may struggle to get rooms prepared for guests, clean communal areas and get food ready on time.
+The remaining staff may struggle to get rooms prepared for guests, clean communal areas, and get food ready on time.

 This drop in productivity is likely to have a direct impact on the quality of the guest experience and could result in poor reviews, or a reduction in the number of return visits.

 On average, it costs 30% to 150% of an employee’s salary to replace them.
 So, if a hotel loses a significant number of staff every year, it can have a real impact on their finances.

 Addressing a high turnover rate is actually relatively straightforward.
 Making some small, but important, changes in the way you run your business and care for your employees can have a big impact on staff morale.
 This can help you to retain good employees and improve your customer experience.

 Flexibility is one of the most important factors influencing employee satisfaction in the hotel industry.
 If possible, try giving your employees a little more flexibility when it comes to their schedules.
 Letting colleagues switch shifts, or even come in a little earlier or later, can make a huge difference.